alextes/next-boilerplate/docs/question-and-input.md

 Sidenote: We have devops knowledge.
 It would be great if the extent of Ritual's involvement in hosting was to provide wide (limitation-wise) but isolated Google Cloud access with some reasonable budget.

-## CI / CD
+## Continuous Integration / Continuous Development

 * Does rituals' hosting environment have any CI / CD integration already set up?
 * If so, would you prefer we use it?

 ## Domains

-* Most likely going to look like: rituals.world/giftcard
+* Most likely going to look like: rituals.world/giftcard .

 ## Integration with third party services

-* Adyen for payment
+* Adyen for payments.
-  * Support different currencies for different locales
+  * Support different currencies for different locales.
-* Intersolve for giftcard code gen
+* Intersolve for giftcard code gen.
   * Will Rituals put any kind of text or content on the card where Intersolve does not handle localization?
 Think, currency of the amount or a friendly message.
-* Any other system that needs integration?

-# Dev requirements
+# Development Requirements

-## i18n
+## Internationalization (i18n)

-* starting with EN / NL
+* Starting with EN / NL.
-* No RTL languages in future
+* No right-to-left (RTL) languages in future.

 ## Accessibility?